Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 • Coinsurance penalizes underinsurance; deductibles reduce every claim equally

-• Annual coverage reviews prevent costly gaps as construction costs rise
+• Annual coverage reviews prevent costly gaps as 2026 rebuild costs keep rising

 What Is the Coinsurance Clause in Home Insurance?

-The home insurance coinsurance clause is a provision in your homeowners policy that requires you to carry coverage equal to at least a minimum percentage of your home's full replacement cost value (RCV) — the actual cost to rebuild your home from scratch.
-Most policies set this threshold at 80%, though some use 90% or even 100%.
+The home insurance coinsurance clause is a provision in your homeowners policy that requires you to carry coverage equal to at least a minimum percentage of your home's full replacement cost value (RCV), which is the actual cost to rebuild your home from scratch.
+Most policies set this threshold at 80%, though some policy variants use 90% or even 100%.

-Why does this matter now?
-With construction costs rising sharply across the U.S., many homeowners who set their coverage years ago are now significantly underinsured — and may not know it until they file a claim.
+Why does this matter more in 2026?
+Construction input prices have risen more than 43% since early 2020, and 2026 rebuild costs are projected to climb another 4% to 6% (with tariff-driven scenarios pushing 7% to 10%).
+Many homeowners who set their coverage years ago are now significantly underinsured and may not know it until they file a claim.

 Your home's market value (what you could sell it for) includes land and location factors that have nothing to do with rebuilding costs.
-Always base your dwelling coverage on replacement cost — what it would actually cost to rebuild the structure with current labor and materials.
+Always base your dwelling coverage on replacement cost, which is what it would actually cost to rebuild the structure with current labor and materials.

 Why Do Insurers Use Coinsurance?